rossmacarthur/sheldon/README.md

 ### Local

 Local sources reference local directories.
-A Local source must set the `local` field and specify a directory.
+A local source must set the `local` field and specify a directory.
 Tildes may be used and will be expanded to the current user's home directory.
-Add the following to the **sheldon** config file.
+Add the following to the Sheldon config file.

 ```toml
 [plugins.example]
 local = "~/Downloads/plugin"
 ```

-Or run **sheldon add** with the `--local` option.
+Or run `add` with the `--local` option.

 ```sh
 sheldon add example --local '~/Downloads/plugin'